-There has always been a missing link in the fitness world, options for the active older adult; and while science is allowing us to live longer, it is incumbent upon us to add quality of life to quantity of life through exercise and fitness.
+There has always been a missing link in the fitness world, options for the active older adult.
+While science allows us to live longer, it is incumbent upon us to add quality of life to quantity of life through exercise and fitness.
 It was the consensus that group fitness not only improves physical health but overall wellness that inspired me to choose group fitness as the niche I wanted to fill.

 According to the International Council on Active Aging (ICAA), the most significant trend in older adult fitness is the concept of exercise as a disease solution.
 Studies have shown that fitness options in a group setting keep participants commited (in comparison to just going for a walk) and the social interaction increases participation levels and long-term retention.

 Baby boomers are fitter and more educated about their own health than ever before.
 They no longer are guided to therapeutic classes designed for the barely active.
-They are being drawn to “offbeat” activities such as kettlebells and Zumba® – 2 activities also popular with the younger participant.
+They are being drawn to “offbeat” activities such as kettlebells and Zumba® – 2 activities also popular with younger participants.
 In an effort to preserve independence and quality of life, baby boomers are taking healthcare into their own hands to avoid reliance on public healthcare.

-There are many choices when it comes to group fitness, all of which will give you a great workout in a group environment; but there was only choice that seemed to add that intangible characteristic I was looking for, FUN; and that was dance fitness or aerobic dance.
+There are many choices when it comes to group fitness, all of which will give you a great workout in a group environment; but there was only choice that seemed to add that intangible element I was looking for, FUN; and that was dance fitness or aerobic dance.